 Fill the dough

-You must add only 1 tablespoon of meat into each empanada.
+You must add only 1 tablespoon of meat to each empanada.

 If you added more meat, the dough can break on top or be difficult to fold in half.

 It is also a great way to keep the carbs in control as you measure precisely the amount of filling per serving.